dfgit/azure-centos6-cld/README.md

 Everything else is in the other .json setup files and the shell scripts in the scripts directory.

-# Click here to begin deployment
-# DANF VERSION!!
-DS14 Deployment
+# Click here to begin deployment of the DANF VERSION DS14 Deployment
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdfgit%2Fazure-centos6-cld%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png" />
 </a>